top of page

 Director

-Katelin Peltier (née Gillis) is from Fort Nelson, B.C. and a proud mother of three children and has lived in Ottawa for the past twenty years.
-Throughout her career, she has worked with various Indigenous organizations and currently works for Indigenous Services Canada in the field of Communications supporting First Nations and Inuit Health.
-Katelin joined Minwaashin’s Board in 2019 and is currently filling the role of Member at Large.
+Katelin Peltier (née Gillis) is from Fort Nelson, B.C., and a proud mother of three children and has lived in Ottawa for the past twenty years.
+Throughout her career, she has worked with various Indigenous organizations and currently works for Indigenous Services Canada in the field of Communications supporting Regional Communications south of 60°.
+Katelin joined Minwaashin’ s Board in 2019 and is currently filling the role of Member at Large.

-Irene Goodwin is an Anisknabe-kwe from the Treaty 3 and Treaty 9 area and grew up in a remote Indigenous community in northwestern Ontario, before moving to Thunder Bay and later to Ottawa.
+Irene Goodwin is an Anisknabe-kwe from the Treaty 3 and Treaty 9 area and grew up in a remote Indigenous community in Northwestern Ontario, before moving to Thunder Bay and later to Ottawa.
 Irene is a passionate and a lifelong advocate for Indigenous people, women and girls, and survivors of genocidal policy and initiatives such as; the Residential School system and Sixties Scoop.
 Irene was directly impacted by these policies while attending Indian Day School.
-Irene works with the Legacy of Hope Foundation as Manager of Exhibitions and Curatorial Projects.
+Irene is working with the Ottawa Aboriginal Coalition as Project Coordinator.
 She is the proud mother of three children and three grandchildren.
 She is also a budding screenwriter and author who enjoys nature walks, gardening, and baking.
 Irene joined the Minwaashin Board in the fall of 2021.

 bottom of page